ibm-cloud-docs/subnets/faq.md

 {: faq}
 {: support}

 We automatically assign primary subnets to make more IP addresses available to fulfill your compute purchases.
+If you are out of primary subnet space, more primary subnet space is added automatically for you when you order more devices without specifying a specific subnet.

-However, if you need more IP addresses for local virtual machines or segregating applications, you can order more secondary subnets.
+If you are out of secondary subnet space, such as for local virtual machines, you can order more secondary subnets.

 ## How do I assign more IP addresses to a compute resource?
 {: #subnets-faq-assign-more-ip-addresses-to-compute-resource}